rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 ## 3- Connect to a Printer

-The script in STEP 2 executes the searchPrinters callback function, which returns a unique printerID property for each printer found.
+The script in STEP 2 executes the callback function of the [searchPrinters](../api/printing#msearchPrintersSTATIC) method, which returns a unique printerID property for each printer found.
 This ID will be used to establish a connection with the desired printer.
 After the last printer is found, an additional callback will be triggered and will contain no printerID, signaling the end of search and that it's safe to connect to a printer.

 NOTE: This `printerID` is a unique identifier that is tracked by the RhoMobile framework.
 It has no relation to ID numbers that a printer manufacturer might be using.

 At this time there should be one or more `printerID` values in the `printers` array variable.
-To access one, create an instance of the Printer class by calling the [getPrinterByID](../api//printingzebra#mgetPrinterByIDSTATIC) method and passing a `printerID` as a string to the vairable `myPrinter` as below.
+To access one, create an instance of the Printer class by calling the [getPrinterByID](../api//printingzebra#mgetPrinterByIDSTATIC) method and passing a `printerID` as a string to the vairable `myPrinter`:

 Sample JavaScript code:
 	:::javascript